Metro Mercury I & II

 No one has favorited this theater yet

-When the Mercury opened in 1941, it could seat over 2000 movie-goers.
-This Streamline-style theater was designed by Ted Rogvoy, who later designed the suburban State-Wayne and Terrace Theaters.
+When the Mercury opened June 11, 1941, it could seat over 2,000 movie-goers.
+This Streamline-style theater was designed by Ted Rogvoy, who later designed the suburban State-Wayne Theater and Terrace Theater.

-The Mercury’s lobby had brass plaques on its walls with autographs of Hollywood stars etched in them.
+The Mercury Theater’s lobby had brass plaques on its walls with autographs of Hollywood stars etched in them.
 Both the lobby and the auditorium contained modernist murals with astronomical and astrological themes.

 In 1985, the large auditorium was twinned into a set of 600-seat auditoriums.
 The theater’s original Streamline Moderne decor was left relatively intact, however.
 (The old 70mm equipment was removed around this time).